|

 price for everyone, or shut down their business altogether.

-TracFone Straight Talk is a trial because TracFone needs to figure out
+So, TracFone Straight Talk was a trial because TracFone needed to

-minutes their customers will end up using.
-Once they
+minutes their customers would end up using.
+Once

-understanding as to whether their pricing is sustainable (i.e.
+understanding as to whether their pricing would be sustainable (i.e.

 profitable) to allow them to continue rolling out the program.